SiEPIC/SiEPIC_EBeam_PDK/README.md

 ##Package includes:

-- PCells: ring resonator; test structure layout with grating couplers and instantiating the ring resonator
+- PCells: ring resonator; test structure layout with grating couplers and instantiating the ring resonator.
-- Script / Macro to create a layout via script, including waveguide generation functions
+- Script / Macro to create a layout, including waveguide generation functions.
-- GDS Library, updated with marker layers for the verification/netlist generation.
+- GDS Library, updated with marker layers for verification/netlist generation.
 - Verification and Netlist generation:
  - Scanning the layout.
 Finding waveguides, devices, pins.
  - Verification: Identifying if there are missing connections, mismatched waveguides, too few points in a bend, etc.
  - Creating a Spice netlist suitable for importing into Lumerical INTERCONNECT for circuit simulations.
-Including waveguide length (wg_length) for all waveguides
+Including waveguide length (wg_length) for all waveguides.
-- Example layout using the library for verification.
+ - Example layout using the library for verification (EBeam_LukasChrostowski_E_LVS.gds).
+- Waveguide functionality:
+ - Menu item "W": selected paths are first snapped to the nearest pins, then converted to waveguides.
+ - Menu item "Shift-W": selected waveguides are converted back to paths.
-- Layer definition
+- EBeam Layer definitions for KLayout (klayout_Layers_EBeam.lyp).

 ## Download: